Cutii/enocean/README.md

 This lib is a rust implementation of Enocean Serial Protocol, which you can find here: [ESP3](https://www.enocean.com/esp)
 You can use this library with any compatible EnOcean Radio Gateway (eg. [USB300 gateway]https://www.enocean.com/en/enocean-modules/details/usb-300-oem/)).

 :warning: **This lib is still under construction** :warning:

+## Example
+*cargo run --example main* :

 ## Feature Overview

 This lib use [serialport](https://crates.io/crates/serialport) crate to interact with Serial / Radio gateway.
+:warning: For now, link between enocean device ID and its EEP is hardcoded in eep.rs file.

 **Library files main content:** (Non axhaustive, just for quick overview)
 - enocean.rs : Enocean serial protocol implementation (eg .
 Vector of byte to Ensocean Serial Packet)  (...)